-Over the years, I participated in, ran and taught at various co-ops.
+Over the years, I participated in, ran, and taught at various co-ops.
 My favorite kids (besides my own of course) were the ones whose mothers said: “He’s not on grade level.
 Are you sure he’ll be okay in your class?”
 As an occupational therapist, those were the kids I was actually used to working with and loved to see succeed in class.
-I came up with hands-on projects, scoffed at worksheets and insisted on giving every single kindergarten age child safety scissors to learn to cut properly.
+I came up with hands-on projects, scoffed at worksheets, and insisted on giving every single kindergarten-age child safety scissors to learn to cut properly.

 Taking the Leap

-Then, one-day last year, I was in a homeschool chat online and someone asked what they could do for kindergarten for their child.
+Then, one day last year, I was in a homeschool chat online and someone asked what they could do for kindergarten for their child.
 The mom wanted to have a playful year of helping her child grow and learn.
 She just didn’t know how.
 All the ideas she was given were based on skills like reading, writing, and math that every child is ready to do at a different time.
 The only other option she was told was to “unschool” and she didn’t know how to do that.
-I wanted SO badly to tell her how to have a great year of school.
+I wanted so badly to tell her how to have a great year of school.
 But there was no curriculum I could refer her to.

 So I sat down and wrote it.

 My first attempt at writing resulted in our Red Farm Unit.
-My second attempt, after many months of work, resulted in our Orange year-long curriculum.
+My second attempt, after many months of work, resulted in our year-long Wonderful World curriculum.
 Once I started writing, I realized that I really have a passion for making curriculum choices that work for non-typical children.
 That doesn’t mean that the choices here at Five Senses Literature Lessons won’t be appropriate for your typical child.
 It just means that they will also work for the child with ADHD, ASD, autism, delays, and other challenges.